Bickington

 Bickington is a village and civil parish in the Teignbridge district of Devon, England, on the east edge of the Dartmoor National Park.
 At the 2001 census it had a population of 311.
 The village is about five miles west of Newton Abbot, on the River Lemon.
-The church is 15th century; its lychgate has a room over it.
+The church is 15th century but was built on the site of an earlier church; its lychgate has a room over it.

+The village was historically known as "Bichentone" or "Buketon".
+Whilst it was previously a manor, the manorial estate was "dismembered" (dissolved and split between neighbouring manors), likely sometime in the 16th century.

+The primary landowners were the Bickford family, who by 1850 had owned estates in Bickington, including their main seat in the area Wrigwell, for over 600 years.
+Many memorials to the family can be seen in the church.